Independent Auditor's Report to the Members of Supreme Holdings & Hospitality(India) Limited

 Evaluate the appropriateness of accounting policies used and the reasonablenessof accounting estimates and related disclosures made by management.

-If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures in the Standalone Ind ASfinancial statements or if such disclosures are inadequate to modify ouropinion.
+Conclude on the appropriateness of management's use of the going concern basisof accounting and based on the audit evidence obtained whether a material uncertaintyexists related to events or conditions that may cast significant doubt on the Company'sability to continue as a going concern.
+If we conclude that a material uncertainty existswe are required to draw attention in our auditor's report to the related disclosures inthe standalone financial statements or if such disclosures are inadequate to modify ouropinion.
 Our conclusions are based on the audit evidence obtained up to the date of ourauditor's report.
 However future events or conditions may cause the Company to cease tocontinue as a going concern.

 Evaluate the overall presentation structure and content of the standalonefinancial statements including the disclosures and whether the standalone financialstatements represent the underlying transactions and events in a manner that achieves fairpresentation.